lstanard/american-spoon/readme.md

 1. Did we get the fonts figured out?
  - Still need to purchase the web license through typography.com

-2. Would like to figure out how to load a limited # of items on the Home page (~3 for mobile, more for desktop).
- - Probably need to coordinate with Joe on this.

-3. Can we get started on the checkout process page?
- - Neal can work on this as soon as it's ready.

-4. How do we style the search results page?
+2. How do we style the search results page?
  - Need to talk with Joe about how search results are generated.

-5. Since the shipping banner copy might change, attempting to center the nav text might not be the best idea (See request "Center the primary navigation with the shipping banner")
+3. Since the shipping banner copy might change, attempting to center the nav text might not be the best idea (See request "Center the primary navigation with the shipping banner")

-6. Check out new product overlays
- - The "Add to cart" button still doesn't seem right

-7. How should we handle the product page image previews?
+4. How should we handle the product page image previews?
 Zoom?
 Simple swap?

 To-do: